premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-40. Can a variable be local and static at the same time?
+40. Can a variable be local and static at the same time?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)